 There are three types of cerebral palsy:

 - Spastic.
 This condition is most common.
-Problems include stiffness with and difficulty moving the limbs.
+Problems include stiffness and difficulty moving the limbs.

 - Athetoid.
 This palsy causes involuntary, uncontrolled, and abnormal movements.